- Setup the Configuration File

 stage: The stage this job will be included in.

 extends: Inherit from other script(s).

 script: The job itself, like build, test, etc. Anything you can run in the PowerShell terminal, you can also run here.

 only: Limit the job to the specific event.
 For example, only in merge requests.

 To use our predefined setup script, it is important that you inherit your job from the SimpleQuickStartAllStages job.
 In the script section, we choose to run the csXmlTests via cop.exe.
 Cop.exe will be available in ci\cop\ if you use our predefined script.
 It is a command-line version of our beloved CET Developer or Operator.
 This means you can run any tests or builds defined in your customBuildItems.xml that you used to run via Build Central in CET Developer or Operator.
 You can read more about customBuildItems.xml here.

 To run our predefined setup script these variables need to be setup in your CI variables.
 You can find the CI variables on your Git repository settings page:

 CI_GITLAB_TOKEN: A Gitlab token with at least read access to base.

 CI_BASE_BRANCH: The base branch you would like to use.
 For example: version10.0 or version10.5.

-Our predefined scripts has some extra features if you choose to run on merge requests.
+Our predefined scripts have some extra features if you choose to run on merge requests.
 The script will first simulate the merged result of the merge request locally and then run the build or test.
 This is normally a Gitlab premium feature offered by Gitlab but our script does this for you.
-Without our script, the pipeline are first running on the source branch and then after the merge request has been merged it will run on the target branch.
+Without our script, the pipeline is first running on the source branch, and then after the merge request has been merged it will run on the target branch.
 This means that errors and bugs that are a result of a merge can get through the pipeline as long as the source branch were fine.
 You do not need to worry about this if you use our scripts!